Adinakaplan/adinakaplan.github.io/project2.md

 ## Key Results & Findings
 * **Model Performance:** Achieved a **0.6336 F1-Score** for the churn class and an **AUC-ROC of 0.8442**, significantly improving the ability to distinguish between "leavers" and "stayers" compared to baseline models.
-* **Strategic Accuracy:** By prioritizing Recall through threshold tuning, the model is designed to minimize "False Negatives" which is the most expensive error in churn management.
+* **Strategic Accuracy:** By prioritizing Recall through threshold tuning, the model is designed to minimize "False Negatives"—the most expensive error in churn management.
 * **Predictive Capability:** The pipeline is architected to output a prioritized risk list, identifying customers with a churn probability of up to **97%** for targeted intervention.
-* **Final Analysis:** [Documentation Finalization in Progress] - Detailed correlation between specific service bundles and churn behavior is currently being synthesized for the final report.
+* **Final Analysis:** [Documentation Finalization in Progress] — Detailed correlation between specific service bundles and churn behavior is currently being synthesized for the final report.

 ## Project Artifacts
-* **[Model Architecture Code](DSC450_Project2.ipynb):** Complete Jupyter Notebook containing the data cleaning pipeline, XGBoost tuning, and threshold optimization logic.
+* **[Data Cleaning & Engineering Pipeline](Telco_Customer_Churn_Cleaned.ipynb):** Comprehensive notebook focused on data integrity, feature engineering, and preprocessing.
+* **[Predictive Model & Evaluation](customer_churn_model.ipynb):** XGBoost and Random Forest implementation including hyperparameter tuning and threshold optimization.
-* **Technical Proposal:** Documentation of the research methodology, anticipated challenges, and project roadmap.
+* **[Strategic Project Paper](customer_churn_paper_1.pdf):** Formal documentation of the research methodology and industry domain analysis.